-When you choose a content type, the plugin will display you the fields that will be available you’re writing a post/page or any custom post type.
+When you choose a content type, the plugin will display the fields that will be available when you’re writing a post/page or any custom post type.

 Now when you create a new post or edit one, below the post editor, you will notice the meta box labeled as ‘Configure Rich Snippet’.
 Inside is a drop-down menu where you can choose the content type for the post you are working on.

 It’s not necessary to add all the fields, but some of them are required by Google to display the rich snippets.
 Remember to save your post and store the schema markup data.

 Google and the rest of the search engines can’t pick up your rich snippets right away.
 So, how can you ensure that you’ve implemented rich snippets properly?

 There, you can paste your schema markup in the toolbox or click on the Fetch URL link to enter a URL.
 After that, click on the ‘Validate’ button, and your markup will be reviewed.

 When it comes to SEO, a small tweak such as rich snippets can make the difference between a few clicks and a flood of search traffic.
 That is why you need to take full advantage of schema markup.
 It can help you create attractive rich snippets on Google, which in turn will boost your organic search traffic.